snap-stanford/deepsnap/docs/source/notes/colab.rst

 Colab Notebook
 ==============

 Colab Notebooks for **DeepSNAP**.
-Some notebooks are adopted from the Stanford University `CS224W <https://web.stanford.edu/class/cs224w/>`_ colab homeworks.
+Some notebooks are adopted and modified from the Stanford University `CS224W <https://web.stanford.edu/class/cs224w/>`_ colab homeworks.

 .. contents::
     :local: